 Join world-class researchers in a spectacular diving location.
 As a marine conservation volunteer you will contribute to research supporting the conservation of whale sharks, manta rays and turtles.
 You will also work to preserve and repair the marine environment, focusing on activities in mangroves and the local estuary.
 All marine volunteers will become PADI certified and get involved with the local communities and fishing villages.

 A unique opportunity to witness an incredible ocean migration in a stunning location.
 Tofo is one of the world’s main areas of humpback whale breeding and calving, and the waters around the beach become home to these animals as they migrate north.
 Volunteers gather data on population numbers, individual animal identification, pod structure and behaviour studies.
 This is all used to support international humpback whale conservation policies.

 2 - 8 weeks

 Responsible marine volunteering in Africa

 The key to restoring the planet’s marine ecosystems is a combination of physical ocean conservation, combined with community engagement and understanding.
-One of the markers of a good marine conservation project has to be their relationship and work with the local community; another must be that the work volunteers are doing contributes to long term conservation principles.
+One of the markers of a good marine conservation project has to be that the work volunteers are doing contributes to long term conservation principles.

-We have strict policies in place regarding the marine conservation projects we support., and our volunteers can be sure their contribution is supporting genuine conservation work, being done for the good of Africa’s marine wildlife.
+We have strict policies in place regarding the marine conservation projects we support.
+Our volunteers can be sure their contribution is supporting genuine conservation work, being done for the good of Africa’s marine wildlife.